Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 Person 1: Ég elska **þig**, Siggi. - (I love you, Siggi.)\
 Person 2: Ég elska **þig** líka. - (I love you, too.)

 *Note: Icelandic doesn't have a true vocative case (used when addressing somebody with their name), so the nominative case is used instead with rare exception.
-In the above example, "Siggi" is being used vocatively.*
+In the above example, "Siggi" is being used vocatively, so it is in the nominative case.*

-**Conversation 4:**\
-Person 1: Þekkirðu **Jóhannu**? - (Do you know Jóhanna?)\
-Person 2: Já, ég þekki **hana**. - (Yes, I know her.)

 For practice, translate the following into Icelandic:

 1. Do you love me?
 2. Do you know me?
 3. He doesn't miss you.
-4. She gives you a cake.
-5. You eat cakes.
-6. I eat a donkey.

 ## Third-Person Pronouns
-The first and second-person pronouns replace words in the third-person.
-In practice, this is going to be most things.
+The third-person pronouns replace third-person words and people.
+Any object that you can think that is not yourself or a person you are talking to can be replaced by one of these pronouns.
+Put another way, all nouns can be replaced with third person pronouns.

+Example 1: I see the caeke. -> I see **it**.\
+Example 2: I see the girl. -> I see **her**.\
+Eaxmple 3: The crab eats the cake. -> **It** eats **it**.

 |                | **Masculine** | **Feminine** | **Neuter** |
 |----------------|---------------|--------------|------------|